MA Classical Acting for the Professional Theatre

 Challenging and intense, this course is for international actors who wish to develop their craft through an in-depth exploration of the classical canon.
 Prioritising ensemble work, it will build upon your prior experience and encourage growth through conservatoire training.

-Based on a contemporary investigation of Shakespeare’s plays, the course also explores works from the Jacobean, Spanish Golden Age, Restoration and French Classical Theatre periods.
-It culminates in a public production in London and showcases in New York and Los Angeles to ease actors’ re-entry into the industry.
+Based on a contemporary investigation of Shakespeare’s plays, the course also explores works from the Jacobean, Spanish Golden Age, Restoration and French Classical Theatre periods, culminating in a public production in London.

-Alumni include Edward Herrmann (Gilmore Girls), Dana Ivey (The Help) and Stacy Keach (Prison Break).
+Alumni include Dana Ivey (The Help) and Stacy Keach (Prison Break)

 The course is delivered through a combination of classwork, scene study and workshop performances, which are closed to the public.
 Classes – including acting, voice, movement, textual analysis and contextual studies, stage combat and historical dance – strengthen students’ existing skills and prepare them for the rehearsal process.
 Scene study focuses on integrating technical skills with the exploration of language and action.